City of Richland

 If you’re looking for a place where you can stroll along the Columbia River, enjoy an outdoor concert or find an imaginative playground for children, then Richland is the place for you!
 Richland offers bass and steelhead fishing, beautiful and challenging golf courses, and several places that commemorate Lewis and Clark’s Corps of Discovery.

 If it’s shopping and entertainment you’re looking for you can enjoy Richland’s many antique shops, wineries, symphony, ballet, and community theatre troupes.
-This City is also home to a medieval renaissance fair, folk life and music festivals, art shows, and an annual classic car and street rod event.
+This City is also home to a 3 on 3 basketball tournament, geocaching, multiple regional car shows, sprint boat races, folk life and music festivals, art shows, and live music at their beautiful outdoor stage venue during the summer months.

-Richland’s waterfront has two marinas; docks and piers; a five-mile paved trail for walking, jogging, biking, rollerblading; restaurants and hotels with views; and three public golf courses.
-A state-of-the-art skateboard park and a farmers’ market also await you in Richland.
+Richland’s waterfront has two marinas; docks and piers; a five-mile paved trail for walking, jogging, biking, rollerblading; restaurants and hotels with views; and a riverside community center and park.
+A state-of-the-art skateboard park and a farmers’ market also await you in downtown Richland.
 The REACH Interpretive Center, which showcases how the forces of man and nature have shaped the Pacific Northwest from the Ice Age Floods to the Manhattan Project and beyond, opened in 2014.